jujuzhanggg/diannelab/README.md

 # Dianne Lab

 ## Description
-[Diannlab is an ai agent infrastructure layer to enable safe, decentralized ASI]
+Diannlab is an ai agent platform with built-in features for users to deploy workforce.

 ## Installation
+[soon]

 ## Usage
 [Soon..]

 ## Features
-- [Application layer: Empowering everyone to deploy their ai agents through our platform's built-in frameworks, integrated api, and chain of thoughts/tree of thoughts systems]
+- Application layer: Empowering everyone to deploy their ai agents through our platform's built-in frameworks, integrated api, and chain of thoughts/tree of thoughts systems
-- [Infra layer: We innovate with behind the scene math, game theory, coordination to optimize single agent, and mutli-agent performance]
+- Infra layer: We innovate with behind the scene math, game theory, coordination to optimize single agent, and mutli-agent performance

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.